8protons/url64/README.md

 # url64

-url64 is a library to generate really unique url friendly ID based on UUID
+url64 is a library to generate really unique and url friendly IDs based on UUID

 ## Usage